submitted by Karavitiko Symposium, Sydney on 01.04.2010

 He circumnavigated the globe a number of times.
 In the USA, he stayed in Baltimore, visiting an “uncle”, George Thomas Tzortzopoulos; parachoukli, Georgekas.
 Perhaps prophetically, George T was married to Despina Mentis, an aunty of Con’s future wife.
 The Baltimore Tzortzopouli were coming to the end of a long and successful business career.
 They had been amongst the first in the USA to establish supermarkets.
 They offered Con a management, and future ownership role.
 Con accepted.
 He promised that as soon as he had visited his two brothers and sister in Australia, he would return.
 It was the only promise he broke in his entire life.

-In June 1949, Cons ship took him to Adelaide, where he alighted.
+On the 29th April, 1948, Cons ship, the S.S.
+Olga took him to Adelaide, where he alighted.
 Initially he lived in Goulburn where his brother and sister Myna and Katina were established.
-He made his way to Warren, NSW, where he worked with his brother Peter, in a fruit shop, and market garden, for 1½ years.
+Subsequently, he made his way to Warren, NSW, where he worked with his brother Peter, in a fruit shop, and market garden, for 1½ years.

 After Peter married, it was decided that the business was not large enough to sustain two (future) families.

 In late 1950, Con went for a long tour of NSW country towns, looking for a shop to purchase.
 Eventually he rented a premises in neighbouring Gilgandra, at 41 Miller Street, from fellow-Kytherian “Jack” Pentes, after paying £1,200 "key money", an exorbitant amount of money in those days.
 The lease was for ten years.

 Four other Kytherian families called Gilgandra "home".
 The (Proto)Psaltis, Pentes, Sklavos, and Kelly (nee, Yeoryopoulos) families.
 The history of the Kytherian presence in Gilgandra has been well researched and explicated.